violasys/violasys/README.md

 ### Hi there 👋
 We're Viola, we're a plural system.
-You can refer to us as such, using pural they/them pronouns.
+You can refer to us as such, using plural they/them pronouns.

 This account is mostly here for us to write about things or make projects that for privacy reasons we don't want tied to our host.